In this post:

 What Diseases And Pests Is The Zebra Plant Prone To?

-Zebra plants are not immune to diseases or pests and should such problems arise, this species requires proper attention and care to fend off potential issues.
+Zebra plants are not immune to houseplant diseases or houseplant pests and should such problems arise, this species requires proper attention and care to fend off potential issues.
 Even though the high humidity that Zebra plants love so much keeps many pests away, it can also bring on a variety of fungal problems.

 Too much light can cause crinkly and curly leaves while too dry soil can cause growing tips to wilt.